sharoncornelius/idpf-specification/idpf_specification.md

 * CreateVport.

-* NA for mailbox and other types not assigned to vport
+* NA for mailbox and other types not assigned to vPort

 */